Jesus' Parables for Disciples

 served, but to serve, and to give his life as a ransom for many."
 (Mark 10:45)

 "For God so loved the world that he gave his one and only Son, that whoever believes in him shall not perish but have eternal life."
 (John 3:16)

 Partiality and prejudice and favoritism are essentially self-serving, self-centered.
-Our King, on the other hand, was essentially self-giving and centered on the needs of others.
-The Law that governed his life is what his brother James calls the Royal Law: "Love your neighbor as yourself."
-(1:8)
+Our King, on the other hand, is essentially self-giving and centered on the needs of others.
+The Law that governed his life is what his brother James calls the Royal Law: "Love your neighbor as yourself" (James 1:8).

 But while the Royal Law of love states it most clearly, it is not unique.
 Rather it capsulizes and condenses the spirit of the whole Mosaic Law.
 For example, we read:

 "The same law applies to the native-born and to the alien living among you."
 (Exodus 12:49)